 LOON MOUNTAIN RESORT (Lincoln, NH)

-If you find yourself in Lincoln, you’d be remiss not adding the Gondola Skyride at Loon Mountain Resort to your list.
+If you find yourself in Lincoln, you’d be remiss to skip the Gondola Skyride at Loon Mountain Resort.
 Book your scenic round trip ride, and bundle up – you’ll travel 1,738 vertical feet to the summit of Loon Peak, where an observatory tower and Summit Café await!
 Along the way, take in views of White Mountain National Forest, as well as skiers and snowboarders zipping beneath your four-person gondola.

 Additional activities for non-skiers at Loon Mountain Resort include their special Camp III Snowshoe & S'mores Evening Adventure on select winter dates, as well as shopping and strolling in the towns of Lincoln and North Woodstock.